rohitvermaaa/Snake_Game/README.md

-# Snake_Game
-Snake Game using Python and its library
+Welcome to the Snake Game built using Python and PyLance!
+This classic game demonstrates the capabilities of Python programming along with the enhanced development experience provided by the PyLance extension.